izzat138/stm32switchread/README.md

 We are required to program an STM32 MCU using open-source STM32CubeIDE in C language to control the speed of the Knight Rider pattern using DIP switch.
 A C code is included in this repository for reference.

-stm32switchread contains the project that use pins GPIOA-PIN0, GPIOA-PIN4, GPIOA-PIN6, GPIOA-PIN7, GPIOB-PIN0, GPIOB-PIN1, GPIOB-PIN10 and GPIOB-PIN11 to light up the LEDs with the Knight Rider pattern.
+stm32switchread contains the project that uses pins GPIOA-PIN0, GPIOA-PIN4, GPIOA-PIN6, GPIOA-PIN7, GPIOB-PIN0, GPIOB-PIN1, GPIOB-PIN10 and GPIOB-PIN11 to light up the LEDs with the Knight Rider pattern.
 In addition, the project use pins GPIOB-PIN12, GPIOB-PIN13, GPIOB-PIN14 and GPIOB-PIN15 to control the Knight Rider Speed.
 Value 0000 is the slowest speed while value 1111 is the fastest.
 The speed will only be updated when pin GPIOB-PIN4 is low.